tanaylab/metacells/README.rst

     list.

 ``noisy_gene`` mask
-    Noisy genes are not only forbidden from being selected for computing cells similarity, but are also given more freedom when computing deviant (outlier) cells.
+    Noisy genes are given more freedom when computing deviant (outlier) cells.
 That is, we don't expect the expression level of such genes in the cells in the same metacell to be as consistent as we do for regular (non-noisy) genes.
+    Note this isn't related to the question of whether the gene is lateral of not.
+That is, a gee maybe lateral, noisy, both, or neither.

     The motivation is that some genes are inherently bursty and therefore cause many cells which are otherwise a good match for their metacell to be marked as deviant (outliers).
 An indication for this is by examining the